 Many insurance policies require you to use a high-quality lock or your claim will be denied

 A sufficiently determined thief can breach anything.
 However, for the best bike locks 'sufficiently determined' means 'carrying a portable angle grinder'.
-That's not a cheap tool in itself, and while it's quick, it's also very conspicuous.
+While that's standard equipment for serious thieves an angle grinder is sufficiently noisy and conspicuous that most thieves don't use them on, say, a crowded high street.

 One technique of your professional thief is therefore to damage the lock so you can't open it, and then come back late at night with the big guns.
 If you find your lock mechanism made unusable — filled with glue, for example — break the lock yourself.
 Hiring an angle grinder will cost you about £20 for the day.